Onboardbase/securelog-scan/README.md

 - **Exclusion Options**: Users can to exclude specific folders and file extensions from scanning.
 - **Parallel Processing**: Efficiently scans large repositories using parallel processing to streamline file scanning.
 - **Selective Scanning**: Scan only files that have changed in recent commits, optimizing CI/CD pipeline usage.
+- **Verify Secrets**: Verify secrets against their service provider to know if secret is still valid

 ## Install